How to access EODATA using boto3 on Creodias

 How to execute scripts using Windows command prompt

-Open a plain text editor (like Notepad).
-Paste the script.
-Perform appropriate modifications to the code as instructed (like assigning values to variables).
-Save the file with .py extension (make sure that Windows does not add .txt extension on top of it).
+Open a plain text editor such as Notepad.
+Paste the script into it.
+Perform the required modifications to the code as instructed, such as assigning values to variables.
+Save the file with the .py extension.
+Make sure that Windows does not add the .txt extension on top of it.

 cd C:\Users\John\scripts